-Some emails depend for their meaning on context.
+Some emails depend on their meaning for context.
 Which means it’s usually right to include the thread being responded to.
-But it’s rare that a thread should extend to more than 3 emails.
+But a thread should rarely extend to more than 3 emails.
 Before sending, cut what’s not relevant.
 Or consider making a phone call instead.

 Don’t use graphics files as logos or signatures that appear as attachments.
 Time is wasted trying to see if there’s something to open.
 Even worse is sending text as an attachment when it could have been included in the body of the email.